ivy-llc/ivy/docs/partial_source/deep_dive/navigating_the_code.rst

 -------

 All function signatures for the Ivy API are defined in the :mod:`ivy.functional.ivy` submodule.
-Functions written here look something like the following, (explained in much more detail in the following sections):
+Functions written here look something like the following (explained in much more detail in the following sections):

 .. code-block:: python